ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #auto-rotate-user-credentials-ui}
 {: ui}

-You can enable automatic rotation for your secret at its creation, or by editing the details of an existing secret.
+You can enable automatic rotation for your user credentials at their creation, or by editing the details of an existing secret.
 Choose between a 30, 60, or 90-day rotation interval.

 If you need more control over the rotation frequency of a secret, you can use the {{site.data.keyword.secrets-manager_short}} API to set a custom interval by using `day` or `month` units of time.
 For more information, see [Set secret policies](/apidocs/secrets-manager#put-policy){: external}.
 {: tip}